karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 <figcaption> Initial GUI of Blender, object(s) in orange are active. </figcaption>
 </figure>

 For the first part of this manual the 3D viewer mode must be set to _Object mode_.
-Just below the 3D viewing area you should see the text _Object mode_ (illustrated in figure 2).
+Just below the 3D viewing area you should see the text _Object mode_.

 Sequentially remove the objects in the 3D view.
 Click on the object to remove (either in the 3D view or in the object frame at the top of the column to the right of the 3D view).
 The selected object turns orange.
 If you do not manage to select an object, you can use the _Select_ menu and its options towards the GUI bottom left (see figure 2).